Inca's Balsa Log Raft

 This photo has been taken in the childhood of photography - in 1890.|

 That means from last in the era of the big sail ships - after 350 years of naval development under influence of the Europeans.

 If the Bruning Museum has more photos of Rafts - that is not known

 |This second photo from Brüning seems to show the same first balsa |

 - or perhaps it was the other seen in the distance.

-The photo is verifying that it is a pole as is attacking the foreleech in its bow and in this way give special options for adjusting the sail.
+The photo is verifying that it is a sprit as is attacking the foreleech in its bow and in this way give special options for adjusting the sail.